 Kat Allen, MA, a lifelong mover with an extensive background in dance, yoga, healing and consciousness, is a Licensed Mental Health Counselor, a Certified Yoga Therapist and yoga instructor, and the founder of Four Aims Center for Mind-Body Therapy in West Seattle.
 Maintaining a private practice as a psychotherapist in West Seattle since 2004, she practices a whole person-whole systems approach to therapy and healing that acknowledges the vital role and synthesis of body, energy, emotions, relationship, spirit and culture in creating a sense of well-being.

-As a therapist who has herself taken the long healing path from complex trauma and catastrophic loss, Kat utilizes, along with client-centered talk therapy, mindfulness-based awareness and other body-oriented models, in working with the complications of everyday life and relationship, as well as more intense issues.
-Because she is expert in body-mind techniques, those who suffer from emotional reactivity, trauma, addiction, mood disorders, grief and loss, body-and eating disorders find her method life-changing.
-As well, Kat is an especially effective guide for couples, covering a wide range of issues, including difficult emotional dynamics, intimacy & sexuality, and clearing and correcting communication issues.
-Kat helps clients learn to be present with, and nurture themselves and their relationships in new ways, to step out of defensive stances, see themselves from different perspectives, and heal seemingly irreparable wounds.
-Her expert guidance, based on years of both inner work and external training, not only helps clients clear mental, emotional, and energetic obstructions, but to connect to what is highest and inspiring for each individual.
+As a therapist who has herself taken the long healing path from complex trauma and catastrophic loss, Kat utilizes, along with client-centered talk therapy, mindfulness-based awareness and other body-oriented models, in working with the complications of everyday life and relationship.
+Because she is expert in body-mind techniques, those who suffer from emotional reactivity, trauma, addiction, anxiety, depression, grief, loss, body-and eating disorders find her method life-changing.
+Kat is an especially effective guide for couples, covering a wide range of issues, including difficult emotional dynamics, intimacy & sexuality, and clearing and correcting communication issues.
+Kat helps clients learn to be present with, and nurture themselves and their relationships in new ways, to step out of defensive stances, expand their views and heal deep wounds.
+Her guidance helps clients clear mental, emotional, and energetic obstructions, and connect to what is highest and inspiring for each individual.